 I contemplated this comparison again and again, observing scattered near mainland islands that slowly grew bigger while our airplane was approaching the biggest city in British Columbia.
 At that point, I never saw a place that didn’t bring a sense of surprise.
 And I was determined to find something unique and specific, some places that would make me miss Vancouver when our trip was over.

 Truth be told, I didn’t even have to try to do it.
 Vancouver enchanted me right away.
 From fall foliage (our first visit to the city fell on that brilliant time of the year) at Queen Elizabeth Park to breathtaking sunset over the city from the Vancouver Lookout, the places we couldn’t afford to miss in the area were piling up quickly.

-What was the most fascinating thing for me is that this list included not only the biggest landmarks of Vancouver, but some of its hidden, or rather to say, off-the-beaten-path destinations.
+What was the most fascinating thing for me was that this list included not only the biggest landmarks of Vancouver, but some of its hidden, or rather to say, off-the-beaten-path destinations.

-Ready to explore and see what places you can’t miss in Vancouver during your first visit?
+Ready to explore and see some of the places you can’t miss in Vancouver during your first visit?
 Let’s begin.

 THE TOP 9 PLACES YOU CAN NEVER MISS IN VANCOUVER DURING YOUR FIRST VISIT

 Every first visit to Vancouver almost always has Stanley Park on its agenda.
 One of the world’s largest urban parks, the place is intersected with paved walking and biking paths, packed with abundant trees, and filled with some of the best views of the city.